 The first bumpers were only used for decorative reasons.
 However, it wasn’t long before engineers realized that they could also stop damage to the vehicle during an accident.
 The bumper can also help protect pedestrians who could be hit by the vehicle.

 Car bumpers are made from a variety of materials, from rubber to heavy-duty plastic and aluminum.
 A bullbar can be installed onto the bumper.
-These are also called grille guards, cattle pushers, rammers and push bumpers.
-This works like the bumper but provides even more impact protection so the front of the vehicle can push against something without damage.
+These are also called grille guards, cattle pushers, rammers, and push bumpers.
+These works like a bumper, but provide even more impact protection, so the front of the vehicle can push against something without damage.

 Car Bumper Pros